 Missouri Pacific Railway Company, Summer & Winter Health & Pleasure Resorts, 1888, (R1001)

 1 folder, photocopies

 This is an illustrated promotional booklet published by the passenger department of the Missouri Pacific Railway.
 It concerns resorts along the rail lines in the western and southwestern states, especially those in Missouri, Kansas, Colorado, and Texas.

 Missouri, Boone County, Reception Program, 1917, (C2958)

-"To Our Boys From the Mexican Border," program for reception by the citizens of Boone County, MO, at Union Building, 6 March 1917.
+The collection contains a "To Our Boys From the Mexican Border," program for a reception by the citizens of Boone County, MO, at Union Building, 6 March 1917.